• (801) 883-8204

 Why Legal Guidance Matters

-Green card applications are not just about completing forms.
-Having a full understanding of your immigration and how the law applies to your situation is crucial to the outcome of your case .
+Filing for a waiver is complex, and requires a substantial amount of evidence.
+Having a full understanding of your immigration history, hardship factors, and how the law applies to your situation is crucial to the outcome of your case .

 Taking the time to get it right from the beginning can help prevent delays and unexpected complications.